ThyroShield Side Effects

 Generic name: potassium iodide

 Note: This document contains side effect information about potassium iodide.
-Some of the dosage forms listed on this page may not apply to the brand name ThyroShield.
+Some dosage forms listed on this page may not apply to the brand name ThyroShield.

 Along with its needed effects, potassium iodide (the active ingredient contained in ThyroShield) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - joint pain